Court‑Ordered Structure for Parent-Child Contact Problems

 • chronic anxiety and divided loyalty

-• impaired boundaries and emotional regulation
+• impaired boundaries and trust in adult authority

 Rejecting a parent is not a solution.
-It is a symptom of a system failure that must be addressed by the adults responsible for parenting decisions.
+It is a symptom of system failure that must be addressed by the adults responsible for parenting decisions.

-Parenting Coordination: A Child‑Focused, Post‑Order Process
+Parenting Coordination: A Post‑Order Governance Process

 The focus is on: